mark-mcdermott/portfolio-decap/content/blog/2024-03-25-quick-notes-on-git-amending-squashing-and-diffing.md

 ---
-title: 'Quick Notes On Git Amending, Squashing & Diffing'
+title: Quick Notes On Git Amending, Squashing & Diffing!
-date: '3/25/24'
+date: 3/25/24
+description: adding !
 ---

 I learned today a quick way to test a bunch of boolean expressions in Javascript is to put them in an array and use Javascript's `some` or `every` method: